Narcotics-Anonymous-Danmark/App/README.md

 Remember to check apk from Play Console:
 - Download apk after aab upload
+- adb install the old APK first
 - adb install the download apk on emulator/device to test new release: version number + all changes
+- check that settings are persisted - cleantime most important

 ### iOS